ChrisWiegman/kana/README.md

 ### Exporting your Kana database

 You can also export the database file your Kana site is using with `kana db export`.
 By default it will save the file in your default site directory but you can specify a relative path to the file where you would like to export your database if you wish.

+> *Note* Currently importang and exporting databases only works with MariaDB databases.
+[I am working on bringing this functionality to MySQL](https://github.com/docker-library/wordpress/pull/902) and hope to have it available with MySQL soon.
+I do not anticipate bringing this to SQLite for a while.

 ## Stop